-Join Adam Wilbert for an in-depth discussion in this video Grouping and sorting data, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Grouping and sorting data, part of Access 2007: Forms and Reports.

 Access's way of preparing material and data for the printed page is through the report object.…Reports take data from tables and queries, applies formatting, and organization…roles, and bundles all of it together to documents that are ready to be sent to…a printer or a PDF file.…In this movie, we're going to take a look at how Access organizes data into…grouping and sorting levels.…Now, if you've ever used the Totals Row within a query, this is going to seem…somewhat familiar as the concepts are really similar.…Let's get away from the Olive Oil Company for just a moment, and open up a…sample database that's all about playing cards.…